Search our range of undergraduate, postgraduate and professional courses.

 If you've already had some experience of living independently, you'll have a good idea of your living costs.
 If you're not sure, visit the UCAS website for more information on how to plan your budget.

-The Students' Union's resident Money Doctors are on hand to offer free, confidential and impartial advice on funding, budgeting and debt.
+The Students' Union advisors are on hand to offer free, confidential and impartial advice on funding, budgeting and debt.

 You'll need to consider:

 The annual fee for most of our full-time undergraduate courses is £9,250.
+If you're studying on a 2 year accelerated degree course that starts in academic year 2020/21 the annual fee will be £11,100.
 Fees for our part-time undergraduate courses are charged pro-rata to the full-time fee depending on the number of modules you choose to study.

-Tuition fee loans are also available to European Union students and part-time students studying at a course intensity of 25 per cent or more.
+Tuition fee loans are also available to EU students and part-time students studying at a course intensity of 25 per cent or more.
 However, if you already hold an honours degree, or another qualification at the same level, you will not qualify for this loan.

 *Note: If you’ve previously received funding from Student Finance England, this may affect your eligibility for a loan.
 For further information and how this might affect your application, please click here.